 As children grow, their questions become more complex and their abilities to assimilate their observations more advanced.
 At every child's disposal is a veritable arsenal of mental capacities: memory, reason, imagination, a sense of beauty, a facility for language.
 Yet classical education does not simply leave children to their own inclinations.
 Rather, it feeds and directs and strengthens children's mental abilities in the same way that sports exercise their physical abilities.
 The mind, like the body, atrophies when not well-trained.
 The emphasis on rigorous mental training is an important difference between classical and modern, progressive education.
 By stressing childhood "creativity" and "spontaneity," without making children do much work or work on anything important, the modern school turns bright young children into bored adults who do not know very much.
 It is the old story of the tortoise and the hare.
-When we fall in love with our talents, without making any substantial effort to improve them, leads nowhere.
+Falling in love with our talents without making any substantial effort to improve them, leads nowhere.

 Classical education puts young minds to work.
 It leads young people to understand themselves and the world around them.
 Students do not learn in the abstract.
 They must acquire concrete skills and gain knowledge in certain disciplines to participate fully and effectively in the human community.
-To this end, Archway Classical Academy has adopted the Core Knowledge Sequence for the K-8 curriculum.
-Core Knowledge is based upon E. D. Hirsch's idea of "cultural literacy."
+E. D. Hirsch captured this idea in his book Cultural Literacy.
 For people to communicate effectively, according to Hirsch, they must not only use the same language.
 To express and understand complex ideas, they must possess a reservoir of common facts, ideas, and references known to all in the culture.
 Abraham Lincoln is perhaps the best example of a leader who relied on cultural literacy to convey his ideas.
 Like other Americans on the frontier, he had little formal education.
-Yet he read intensively the works of Shakespeare, the King James' Bible, fables of Æsop, Euclid's geometry, and the documents of the American Founding.
+Yet he read intensively the works of Shakespeare, the King James Bible, fables of Æsop, Euclid's geometry, and the documents of the American Founding.
 Few men in our history have been able to express so forcefully and with such economy the principles of freedom and human dignity: